dahalankur/SharkIO/README.md

         changes to the state to the connected client via websockets.
-    - `client.py`: This file is responsible for establishing a connection to the server via websockets, receive the gameboard state data, render the required output on the client's window and communicate the player's position change to the server via websockets.
+    - `client.py`: This file is responsible for establishing a connection to the server via websockets, receive the gameboard state data, render the required output on the client's window using the pygame module and communicate the player's position change to the server via websockets.